boyter/searchcode-server/SPHINX.md

 SELECT id FROM codesearchrealtime WHERE MATCH('test');

 NB manticore search does not work on Windows with WSL currently.
 Worth trying it on Linux.

+Example queries

+SELECT id FROM codesearchrealtime WHERE MATCH('test public') AND linescount >= 100 AND linescount <= 300;